 - If the driver isn’t found, go directly to the official website of your network adapter manufacturer.

-- Download driver for your adapter model and update manually.
+- Download the driver for your adapter model and update manually.

-Also, Laptop Users Suggest Change the Settings on the power management Tab, help to fix the WiFi Disconnect issue.
+Also, Laptop Users suggested changing the Settings on the power management Tab, help to fix the WiFi Disconnect issue.

 - Open Device Manager, and Expand Network Adapter